zx0223winner/HSDFinder/Readme.md

 Python 3 <br />
 <a name="sec2"></a>
 ### 2. INPUT
-Input File 1: BLAST all-against-all using protein sequence in FASTA format
+Input File is the BLAST all-against-all result by using protein sequence in FASTA format.

 *Example of the 12-column input file 1:*
 ```